Guy Potter: Acting

-In 2015, after several years experience in the industry, Potter left to study at the American Academy of Dramatic Arts in Los Angeles, studying under Scott Reiniger, star of Dawn of The Dead (1978).
+In 2015, Potter left to study at the American Academy of Dramatic Arts in Los Angeles, studying under Scott Reiniger, star of Dawn of The Dead (1978).
 He was also accepted into the National Youth Film Academy in London studying under Rafael Kapelinski, the director of Butterfly Kisses (2017).
 This was also the year of his television debut on an episode of Endeavour as Gerald Ashbourne, a victim of heroin addiction.

-In Summer 2016, Potter was brought on board to Steven Spielberg's Ready Player One to work as a stand-in/double for Tye Sheridan.
+In summer 2016, Potter was brought on board to Steven Spielberg's Ready Player One to work as a stand-in/double for Tye Sheridan.
 He was also cast as Leonard in Magpie and was invited to attend the 73rd Venice International Film Festival.

-In 2017 he was cast in a lead role of 'Dan' in Felipe Torres Urso's directorial debut Sleeping Arrangements.
+In 2017 he was cast in a lead role of 'Dan' in Felipe Torres Urso's directorial debut A Little Italian Vacation.

 In 2018, he was cast as 'Tank' and other NPC's in Tom Clancy's The Division 2.
 Later in the year, Potter was cast in a supporting role in the BBC drama MotherFatherSon, sharing a scene with Richard Gere.

-In 2019 he began pre-production on his directorial debut, Together As None and was accepted onto a mentorship programme under the Sundance Film Festival.
+In 2019 he was accepted onto a mentorship programme with Sudance Co//ab under the Sundance Film Festival. and began pre-production on his Directorial Debut Trengellick Rising.

 Directing

-In early 2017, Potter directed his first commercial under High Sierra Films, filming in the Swiss Alps.

-In 2018, as a creative duo, Potter and Andrew Zographos re-wrote much of Together As None throughout the year and on September 4 revealed on BBC Bristol that the title would be Together As None.

-In 2019, Potter approached the Sundance Institute for support with the project and was accepted alongside 30 other applicant's to take part in the Sundance Collaboration programme.
-This also lead him to making the short Prey.
+In 2019, Potter approached the Sundance Institute for support with the project and was accepted to take part in the Sundance Co//ab programme.
+This also led him to making the short Prey.

-He has continued involvement with Sundance and now in 2021 is in the final stages of pre-production on two films, both 'Together As None' and his self-written film Trengellick Rising.
+Soon after, Potter began writing and pre-producing his debut short film Trengellick Rising.
+Set in the 1700s and shot on 16mm black and white film, the film was to be spoken entirely in the Cornish Language.

+In 2023 Trengellick Rising was accepted into the Oscar and BAFTA qualifying 'Encounters Film Festival', which was subsequently released in cinemas in January and March 2024.
+Devon & Cornwall Film described the film as "a force of nature" and the film won an award from Gorsedh Kernow in recognition for its contribution to Cornish Culture and Language.

+In late 2024, pre-production began on the follow up film Hegoledh, with filming due to begin early spring.

 Producing

 In December 2015, Potter formed his production company High Sierra Films.

 In 2016 he teamed up with French 75 to create his first co-produced venture Whatever the Weather which aired on BBC Points West and ITV News.
-It was also sent to the Sundance Film Festival.

-In late 2017, Andrew Zographos approached Potter for a role in a film that he would eventually go on to produce as well as direct under High Sierra Films in conjunction with Quantum Pictures.
-Production began in early 2019 and he revealed on BBC Bristol it would be called Together As None.
-Principal photography is due to begin in Summer 2020.
+In 2023, Potter's first publicly released film Trengellick Rising was accepted into the Oscar and BAFTA qualifying 'Encounters Film Festival', which was subsequently released in cinemas in January and March 2024.
+Devon & Cornwall Film described the film as "a force of nature" and the film won an award from Gorsedh Kernow in recognition for its contribution to Cornish Culture and Language.

+In late 2024, pre-production began on the follow up film Hegoledh, with filming due to begin early spring.